chaos-genius/chaosgenius-docs/docs/kpi_explorer/add-kpi.md

 ## Next Steps

-Once the KPI is set up properly, you will be able log onto your dashboard everyday and find the new insights provided based on the updated data from your selected [Data Sources](../connecting-to-data-sources/data-source-connection-ui).
+Once the KPI is set up properly, you will be able log onto your dashboard everyday and find the new insights provided based on the updated data from your selected .